corwin365/Phase-Shift-ST/README.md

 1. add the directory "functions/" to your Matlab path
 2. add the top-level path for the full set of files to "functions/LocalDataDir".

 After this the code *should* hopefully just work (it does in my tests).
+Note that sections plotting topography and surface maps have been commented out - this is because the filesizes of these datasets are too large for this medium.
+Data used for his purpose in the paper figures were obtained from NaturalEarth and the USGS.

 Figure 1 is generated using "05FlatvsStretch/plot_waves_3d.m"